 Physical examination

 - Vital signs are usually normal.
-These include blood pressure, pulse, respiratory rate and temperature.
+These include blood pressure, pulse, respiratory rate, and temperature.

 - Slow heart rate (bradycardia)